IUI (Intra-uterine insemination) is a fertility treatment that involves placing motile sperm inside the uterus close to your eggs when you ovulate.

 Who is IUI suitable for?

-IUI is suitable for couples where the woman does not have tubal damage and the man has a normal or only mildly suboptimal semen analysis.
-It is also utilised when donor sperm is being used.
+IUI is suitable when women do not have tubal damage, and for heterosexual couples the man should have a normal or only mildly suboptimal semen analysis.
+IUI is also used for donor sperm treatments.

 How does IUI work?

-Before commencing treatment, an ultrasound scan is carried out.
-Providing this is normal, your treatment is started with a low dose of fertility drugs to stimulate the production of one or more follicles.
+For those who don’t ovulate, before commencing treatment an ultrasound scan is carried out.
+Providing this is normal your treatment is started with a low dose of fertility drugs to stimulate the production of one or more follicles (eggs grow in follicles).

 What are the IUI success rates?